wsnh2022/My_Data_Analyst_Roadmap/README.md

 ## 🧭 Final Overview

-You're:

 * 🧠 Solid in theory and real-world Excel
 * 📊 Advancing steadily in BI tools, Python, and SQL
 * 📂 Ready to build standout projects and communicate insights clearly
 * 🌱 Still growing in storytelling, Git, cloud tools, and advanced topics like APIs/time series

 ---

-Let me know if you want this converted into a visual map or milestone plan with weekly checkpoints.